Samsung The Wall All-in-One 146-Inch MicroLED: Buyer's Guide for Marquee Installations

 The Wall All-in-One 146 is a flagship-grade install — typically one or two screens per organization, located in spaces that double as architectural focal points.
 Sector use cases CrownTV supports across our broader Samsung deployment portfolio:

-• Broadcast and production studios.
-Virtual set backdrops, in-camera content panels, news studio establishing shots.
+- Broadcast and production studios.
+Virtual set backdrops, in-camera content panels, news studio establishing shots — the 3,840 Hz LED refresh keeps the panel flicker-free on camera.

 Operating Cost

-• CMS and content: CrownTV Dashboard at $25-$45/month — the screen typically warrants a custom content production budget separately
+- CMS and content: CrownTV Dashboard at $25-$45/month after the included 6 months — the screen typically warrants a custom content production budget separately

 Frequently Asked Questions